Mooler0410/LLMsPracticalGuide/README.md

     <td>ChatGLM</td>
     <td><a href="https://github.com/THUDM/ChatGLM-6B/blob/main/MODEL_LICENSE">ChatGLM License</a></td>
     <td>❌</td>
-    <td>No use for illegal purposes or military research, no harm the public interest of society</td>
+    <td>No use for illegal purposes or military research, no harm to the public interest of society</td>
     <td>N/A</td>
     <td>1T tokens of Chinese and English corpus</td>
     </tr>